rokon12/jakartaee-security/README.md

 is not actually needed.
 You may first need to execute `chmod +x mvnw`.

 ```
-./mvnw clean package wildfly:run
+./mvnw clean package cargo:run
 ```

-Once the runtime starts, you can access the project at [http://localhost:8080/jakartaee-security](http://localhost:8080/jakartaee-security).
+Once the runtime starts, you can access the project at [http://localhost:8080/jakartaee-hello-world](http://localhost:8080/jakartaee-hello-world).